 I started my bachelor’s in business administration and leadership program on campus in Grand Rapids.
-But then in the last four to five classes, we moved online for CULive (due to precautions for COVID-19).
+But then in the last four to five classes, we moved online (due to precautions for COVID-19).
 It was a really cool experience to see how well my program translated to a virtual environment.

 Although it only took 10 minutes for me to get to campus, being able to livestream freed up so much more time in my day.
 I felt as though I had more options to engage with the content in my program.
 For example, in one of my livestream classes, the instructor recorded and posted the class lectures and discussions for us, which was helpful; it allowed me to be able to go back and review the content.

 Online learning is the way the world is going.
 It gives so many more possibilities to so many more people.

 In what ways are you able to stay engaged with your classmates and instructors through a virtual setting?